I have been on a journey for the past year and a half ... both emotionally and literally.

 The next day was even better as my son called to tell me he was on his way to see me and was available to spend the afternoon with me.
 Sweet!

 He showed me the chapel where he would marry two days later, and the lodge where the reception would be held.
 We walked around the small town where it is located, then went to a small vineyard nearby that was holding a wine tasting.
+New York state produces some very good wine!
+I liked several, and my son zeroed in on the sparkling wine that his bride prefers as one she would like.
+He bought a case.
+I bought one bottle of the one he liked for the sake of memories.

 That night, my daughters arrived and the family celebration began.